shoaib1718/GuessTheWord/README.md

 # GuessTheWord
-This is a Game where we can guess the Word.
+This is a Game where we can guess the Words.
 Here we will get only 10 Chances.
 Be Carefull!